Abstraction Alignment: Comparing Model-Learned and Human-Encoded Conceptual Relationships: Evaluative Case Studies with Domain Experts

-Abstraction alignment improves model interpretability by expanding the number and complexity of concepts we can use to characterize model decisions and comparing them to accepted human abstractions.
 A common interpretability task is understanding a model's mistakes; however not all mistakes are equally problematic.
-For example, we would be more likely to forgive a model that regularly mistakes \concept{cars} for \concept{trucks} than a model that consistently mistakes \concept{cars} for \concept{stop signs}.
-The former aligns with our human abstractions that treat \concept{vehicles} similarly while driving; whereas, the latter suggests model abstractions do not follow accepted human reasoning with potentially dangerous consequences.
-In these cases, abstraction alignment helps differentiate the severity of a model's mistakes, distinguishing benign low-level errors from problematic higher-level misalignment.
+For instance, in an autonomous driving task, mistaking a \concept{truck} for a \concept{bus} might be harmless, whereas models that mistake a \concept{truck} for the \concept{sky} have, unfortunately, caused real-world accidents~\citep{tesla2016tragic,lambert2016understanding}.
+We are more likely to forgive the first mistake because it more closely aligns with our human abstractions\,---\,\concept{trucks} and \concept{buses} are both \concept{vehicles} and we treat them similarly while driving.
+However, the latter mistake could indicate more severe model generalizability issues where the model's abstractions do not align with accepted human reasoning (i.e., \concept{trucks} and the \concept{sky} are vastly different concepts that require different interactions).

-To demonstrate abstraction alignment's ability to characterize model behavior, we use it to interpret a ResNet20~\citep{he2016deep} trained on CIFAR-100~\citep{krizhevsky2009learning}.
-We use the CIFAR-100 class and superclass structure as the human abstraction, resulting in a DAG with 121 nodes across 3 levels (see \cref{sec:appendix-experimental-details})~\citep{krizhevsky2009learning}.
-We compute each test image's weighted DAG by applying a softmax to the model's outputs and mapping the output probabilities to the corresponding class nodes (see \cref{sec:method-model-outputs}).
+Applying abstraction alignment to this setting, we find that it helps interpret model behavior and differentiate the severity of a model's mistakes by expanding the number and complexity of concepts we use to characterize model decisions.
+In particular, we use abstraction alignment to interpret a ResNet20~\citep{he2016deep} computer vision model trained on CIFAR-100~\citep{krizhevsky2009learning}.
+We use the CIFAR-100 class and superclass structure as the human abstraction graph, as it maps low-level classes, like \concept{truck}, into higher-level concepts, like \concept{vehicles}~\citep{krizhevsky2009learning}.
+The result is a human abstraction graph with 121 nodes across three levels of abstraction.
+We compute each test image's fitted abstraction graph by applying a softmax to the model's outputs and propagating them through the human abstraction graph.